WHUIR/STM/README.md

 # STM

+The implementations of the STM topic models, as described in 2016 CIKM paper:

+**Effective Document Labeling with Very Few Seed Words:
+A Topic Modeling Approach.**
+Chenliang Li, Jian Xing, Aixin Sun, Zongyang Ma.

+## Description
 1. catalog file

 Catalog file is uesd to describe category information.
 For example, the catalog file of data set '20 news groups' sholud be wrote in this form :